timharek/timharek.no/content/blog/2021-10-31-goodbye-facebook.md

 ## Why

-Firstly I must say that I respect everyone that still uses Facebook.
+Firstly, I must say that I respect everyone that still uses Facebook.
 I understand the value of the service, but I've come to terms that it's not useful for me anymore.